Editorial Policies

 Presubmission inquiry

-If the objective is to publish a systematic or narrative review in The Poison®, the author is requested to send an email to editorial@thepoisonjournal.com.
-The name and surname of the first author, affiliated institution, title of the proposed review and its relevance must be mentioned in the main body.
+If the objective is to publish a systematic or narrative review in The Poison, the author is requested to send an email to editorial@thepoisonjournal.com.
+The name/s and surname/s of the first author, affiliated institution/s, title of the proposed review and its relevance must be mentioned in the main body.
 If a favourable response from the Editorial Board is received, the author shall continue with the usual manuscript submission process.

 Registration of clinical trials

-The International Committee of Medical Journal Editors (ICMJE) and The Poison® require that researchers register their clinical trials in acceptable clinical trial registries before enrolment of the patients.
+ICMJE and The Poison require that researchers register their clinical trials in acceptable clinical trial registries before enrolment of the patients.
 Articles describing primary outcomes of non-registered trials shall be rejected before peer-review.

 In order to be acceptable, a registry must be managed by a not-for-profit organisation, be accessible to the public and include the 20 (twenty) items required by the World Health Organisation (WHO).